An infinite-dimensional approach to path-dependent Kolmogorov equations

-\section{Solution in $\aC$}
+\section{Solution in $\mathop{\sC}\limits^{\curvearrowleft}$}

-We now show how to use $\sL^p$ approximations in order to obtain classical solutions of Kolmogorov's equations in the sense of definition \ref{def:solD}.
-As in the previous we will assume that $B$ satisfied assumption \ref{ass:B} for $E=\sD$, that is
+We now show how to use $\sL^p$ approximations in order to obtain classical solutions of Kolmogorov equations in the sense of Definition \ref{defsolD}.
+As before, we will assume that $B$ satisfied Assumption \ref{assB} for $E=\sD$, that is,